 This diagram illustrates the ongoing process of program assessment and modification in which data is collected, evaluated, acted upon, and re-evaluated after changes are implemented so that change effectiveness can be determined, “closing the loop”.

-The Self-Study Report narrative must indicate how the program engages in a continual quality improvement process, evaluating effectiveness of changes and taking further steps and evaluation as needed based on results of change implementation, including:
+The Self-Study Report narrative must indicate how the program engages in a continual quality improvement process, evaluating effectiveness of changes and taking further steps and evaluation based on results of change(s) implemented, including:

 The individuals and/or groups involved in the process.